MSOE-Supermileage/datacollector/README.md

 # datacollector

-This repository contins the various programs that are deployed to our Raspberry Pi for the SuperMileage cars.
+This repository contains the various programs that are deployed to our Raspberry Pi for the SuperMileage cars.
 Various data from sensors, such as RPM, speed, engine temperature, and battery capacity, are retrieved from an Arduino and sent to and Android device.

-**`src/adb.py`** is responsible for collection the sensor from the Arduinos and relaying that to the Android device over a socket connection established by `adb forward`.
+[**`src/adb.py`**][adb] is responsible for collection the sensor from the Arduinos and relaying that to the Android device over a socket connection established by `adb forward`.

-**`src/gpio-shutdown.py`** simply allows an easy way of safely shutting down the Raspberry Pi by pressing a button connected via GPIO.
+[**`src/gpio-shutdown.py`**][gpio-shutdown] simply allows an easy way of safely shutting down the Raspberry Pi by pressing a button connected via GPIO.

 **`arduino/`** contains the Arduino sketch that is run by the Arduino to collect the data from sensors.